 Although anyone of any age can develop tularemia, engaging in certain occupations or activities or living in certain areas pose a greater risk.

 Tularemia has been reported in the United States, Canada, Mexico, Japan and Europe.
-In the United States, it's most common in the south-central states, the Pacific Northwest and parts of Massachusetts, including Martha's Vineyard.
+In the United States, it's usually more common in Arkansas, Missouri, Oklahoma and South Dakota, though there were outbreaks in Colorado, Nebraska and Wyoming in 2015.
+Tularemia has also been reported in parts of Massachusetts, including Martha's Vineyard and Nantucket.

 The following can increase your risk of developing tularemia: